International Women's Day 2017

 The 8th March 2017 marks International Women's Day, a celebration of achievements made by women across the globe, and a time to reflect on the significant progress still being made towards gender equality in the working world.

-Palgrave Macmillan are proud to present a range of research celebrating women throughout the ages across the humanities, social sciences, business and economics.
+Palgrave Macmillan is proud to present a range of research celebrating women throughout the ages across the humanities, social sciences, business and economics.

 Celebrating Women across the Disciplines